jonnyblevins/BI-Analyst-Skills-Project/6_TLDR.md

 ## What questions would you ask the librarians in regards to the functional needs (requirements) of the system?

 1. **Current System Usage**:
-   - "Can you walk me through how you currently use your paper-based card catalog for lending and returning books?
+   - "Can I see a card and can you walk me through how you currently use your paper-based card catalog for lending and returning books?"
-(Buy-in is extremely important from the beginning, and this allows the librarian time to give that librarian-esque deeper dive into the subject of categorization by subject, author, shelf, etc.)

 2. **Preferred Features**:
-   - "Are there any features from your current system that you really like and would want to keep in the new system?"
+   - "Are there any features from your current system that you really like?
+Why is that important?"

 3. **Reservations and Hold Requests**:
-   - "How would you like the system to manage book reservations and hold requests?"
+   - "How would you like the system to manage book reservations and hold requests?
+Are there any bottlenecks in your current system?"

 4. **Lending Policies**:
    - "What are your current policies for lending periods, renewals, and handling late fees?"

 5. **Media Types**:
-   - "What kinds of media are in the system now, and what new types would you like the new system to support?"
+   - "What kinds of media are in the system now, and what new types of media would you like the new system to support?"

+6. **Extra**:
+   - "Are there any other functional needs that I didn't cover above?"

 # 2. UI/UX Requirements
 ## What questions would you ask the librarians in regards to the UI/UX requirements of the system?

 1. **Interface Preferences**:
-   - "What kind of look and feel are you envisioning for the system’s interface?
-Any design preferences or themes?
-How about a motif?"
+   - "We have recommendations for clean and simple design, do you have any special requests?"

 2. **User Experience**:
    - "How should the system accommodate users with varying levels of tech-savviness?
-Are there any accessibility requirements for patrons with disabilities?"
+We design for accessibility, does your library have any special programs for people with different abilities?"

 3. **Search Functionality**:
    - "How do you want the search functionality to work for finding books in the catalog?
-Should it include e-books, e-audiobooks, physical books, and databases?"
+We will provide a drop-down bar to give a 'search by' function."

 4. **Navigation Features**:
-   - "Are there any navigation features that are particularly important to you, like quick links or shortcuts?"
+   - "On a website, we have a menu that can help users navigate to different sections.
+As a librarian, what are the key topics you need to break down your library by?"

 5. **Feedback and Customization**:
-   - "How should users (both librarians and patrons) be able to provide feedback on the system?
+   - "How should users (both the librarian and patrons) be able to provide feedback on the system?
 Should the system allow for customization by the library staff?"